 Deep Brain Stimulation (DBS)

-I have a particular interest and specialized training in deep brain stimulation (DBS), and I perform over 150 DBS procedures per year.
-I am the director of the DBS surgical program Swedish Medical Center.
-Below is general information about DBS.
+I have a particular interest and extensive experience in deep brain stimulation (DBS), and I am the director of the DBS surgical program Swedish Medical Center.

-If you live near Denver and have a condition that might be treated with DBS such as essential tremor, Parkinson’s disease, dystonia, or epilepsy, please consider meeting me in consultation to learn more about the procedure.
+If you live near Denver and have a condition that might be treated with DBS (essential tremor, Parkinson’s disease, dystonia, or epilepsy), please consider meeting me in consultation to learn more about the procedure.
+You can also find my DBS guide for patients here.

 Deep brain stimulation (DBS) is a safe, effective, and well-established therapy for treating neurologic disorders like Parkinson’s disease, essential tremor, epilepsy (seizures), and dystonia, among others.
 DBS is sometimes referred to as a “pacemaker for the brain.”
 One or two thin wires are inserted into the brain and then connected to a small battery that is implanted under the collarbone.